 The Company's exposure to foreign currency risk arises from the translation of the foreign currency exchange gains and losses on cash and cash equivalents, accounts receivable and accounts payable that are denominated in foreign currency.
-A weakening (strengthening) 1 % of NTD against the USD for the years ended December 31, 2021 and 2020 would have increased (decreased) the net profit before tax by \$1,404 and \$2,137, respectively.
+A weakening (strengthening) 1 % of NTD against the USD for the years ended December 31, 2022 and 2021 would have increased (decreased) the net profit before tax by \$1,837 and \$1,404, respectively.
 The analysis assumes that all other variables remain constant.

-The amount, expressed in functional currency, of foreign exchange loss (including realized and unrealized portion) of the Company's monetary items, and the exchange rate used to translate the original amount to the Company's functional currency, NTD (also the expressed currency), were \$9,251 and \$11,060, respectively.
+The amount expressed in the functional currency of foreign exchange gains (losses) of the Company's monetary items, including the realized and unrealized portion, and the exchange rate used to translate the original amount to the Company's functional currency, NTD (also the expressed currency), were \$81,425 and \$(9,251), respectively.